-Nominees for Election as Directors

-Name Age Business Experience During the Past Five Years and Other Information David P. Yeager 65 David P. Yeager has served as the Company's Chairman of the Board since November 2008 and as Chief Executive Officer of the Company since March 1995.
+quorum is present.
+Stockholders are not anowed to cumulate their votes in the election of directors.
+Nominees for Election as Directors Name Age Business Experience During the Past Five Yearsand Other Information David P. Yeager 66 David P. Yeager has served as the Company's Chairman of the Board since November 2008 and as Chief Executive Officer of the Company since March 1995.
 Mr. Yeager was Vice Chairman of the Board from March 1995 through November 2008.
 From October 1985 through December 1991, Mr. Yeager was President of Hub Chicago.
 From 1983 to October 1985, he served as Vice President, Marketing of Hub Chicago.
 Mr. Yeager started working for the Company in 1975.
 Mr. Yeager received a Masters in Business Administration degree from the University of Chicago in 1987 and a Bachelor of Arts degree from the University of Dayton in 1975.
 Mr. Yeager currently serves as the Chair of the University of Dayton Board of Trustees.
-He has been an employee of the Company for over 40 years and in that time has helped grow the Company from a small family business into the \$4.0 billion enterprise it is today.
+He has been an employee of the Company for over 40 years and in that time has helped grow the Company from a small family business into the nearly \$3.7 billion enterprise it is today.
 Mr. Yeager has experience in all aspects of the business, including acting as founder and President of both the Pittsburgh Hub (1975) and the St. Louis Hub (1980).
 Mr. Yeager's industry experience and Company knowledge make him uniquely suited to serve as our Chairman of the Board.
-Donald G. Maltby 63 Donald G. Maltby has served as a director of the Company since 2016.
+Donald G. Maltby 64 Donald G. Maltby has served as a director of the Company since May 2016.
 Mr. Maltby was appointed President and Chief Operating Officer of the Company in September 2015.
 From January 2015 until September 2015, Mr. Maltby served as an advisor to the Company's Board of Directors.
 Mr. Maltby served as Chief Strategy Officer from May 2014 until January 2015.
-Prior to that, Mr. Maltby served as Chief Supply Chain Officer from January 2011 to May 2014.
-From February 2004 to December 2010, Mr. Maltby served as Executive Vice President- Logistics Services.
-Mr. Maltby previously served as President of Hub Online, the Company's e-commerce division, from February 2000 through January 2004.
-Mr. Maltby also served as President of Hub Cleveland from July 1990 through January 2000 and from April 2002 to January 2004.
-Prior to joining Hub Group, Mr. Maltby served as President of Lyons Transportation, a wholly owned subsidiary of Sherwin Williams Company, from 1988 to 1990.
-In his career at Sherwin Williams, which began in 1981 and continued until he joined the Company in 1990, Mr. Maltby held a variety of management positions including Vice-President of Marketing and Sales for its Transportation Division.
-Mr. Maltby received a Masters in Business Administration from Baldwin Wallace College in 1982 and a Bachelor of Science degree from the State University of New York in 1976.
-Mr. Maltby has been in the transportation and logistics industry since 1976, holding various executive and management positions.
-He has steadily assumed additional responsibility and has been instrumental in growing the Company's logistics business since joining the Company over 25 years ago.
-Mr. Maltby's strategic thinking and deep knowledge of the logistics industry, as well as familiarity with the Company's business and culture, make him a valuable contributor to the Board.
+Mr. Maltby served as Chief Supply Chain Officer from January 2011 to May 2014.
+From February 2004 to December 2010, Mr. Maltby served as Executive Vice President-Logistics Services.
+Mr. Maltby served as President of Hub Online, the Company's e-commerce division, from February 2000 through January 2004.
+Mr. Maltby also served as President of Hub Cleveland from July 1990 through January 2000 and from April 2002 to

+January 2004.
+Prior to joining Hub Group,